vanvule/invoicing-app/README.md

 You can use any tools at your choice to accomplish this task.

+- ReactJS framework
+- ES6/7 Syntax - you pick the stages

+or anything else that seems the best familiar with you

 If you have any questions, please ask!

 To complete your homework, please fork this repo and commit your work to your fork.
 When you are ready for us to look at it, give us access to your fork so we can review and run it.

-Timeline estimation: 7 working days.
+Timeline estimation: 3 working days.